Have you ever thought about writing a best selling book that will sell beyond your circle of friends, family members and a few acquaintances?

 As a newbie, writing a book that will hit the best seller mark in such niche can be as difficult as having a camel pass through the needle.

-That is why, in order to get through this hassle and write a book that sells online, you will have to research your targeted niche very thoroughly.
+That is why, in order to get through this hassle and write a book that sells fast, you will have to research your targeted niche very thoroughly.

 Dig out some data on the audience size, number of established authors, number and length of best-selling books in the niche and their titles.

 Getting such data in place will help you to decide whether to still go ahead with the intended niche or not.
 And where you have to go ahead, you will have a better idea on how to make your book stand out and more compelling.
 These are some of the things a lot of online publishers will not inform you in time.

 Understand your Target Audience

 Now that you finally got around to choose the right niche, the next thing to put in place if you want to write a best selling book is to understand and target your audience in a way that makes you and your book completely irresistible.

 To get to this point, there are some key questions that will give you a clear idea on how to identify and target your audience accordingly.
 The following are some of these questions…